Muslim conquests of Afghanistan: Ghazni

 The pre-Ghaznavid royal dynasty of Ghazni were the Lawiks.
 Afghan historian 'Abd al-Hayy Habibi Qandahari, who in 1957 examined a manuscript containing tales about miracles (karamat) of Shaikh Sakhi Surur of Multan, who lived in the 12th century, concluded it dated to 1500.
 He recorded one of its anecdotes which records the history of Ghazni by the Indian traditionalist and lexicographer Radi ad-Din Hasan b.
 Muhammad al-Saghani (died 1252) from Abu Hamid az-Zawuli.
 According to it, a great mosque at Ghazni was earlier a great idol-temple built in honor of the Rutbils and Kabul-Shahs by Wujwir Lawik.
 His son Khanan converted to Islam and was sent a poem by the Kabul-Shah saying, "Alas!
 The idol of Lawik has been interred beneath the earth of Ghazni, and the Lawiyan family have given away [the embodiment of] their kingly power.
 I am going to send my own army; do not yourself follow the same way of the Arabs [ie., Islam]."

 Habibi continues stating that Khanan later reconverted to the faith of the Hindu-Shahis.
 His grandson Aflah however upon assuming power demolished the idol-temple and built a mosque in its place.
 When the saint Surur arrived at the mosque, he is said to have found the idol of Lawik and destroyed it.
 The Siyasatnama of Nizam al-Mulk, the Tabaqat-i Nasiri of Juzjani and the Majma' al-ansāb fī't-tawārīkh of Muhammad Shabankara'i (14th century) mention Lawik.
 Juzjani gives the Lawik who was defeated by Alp-tegin the Islamic kunya of Abu Bakr, though Shabankara'i claims he was a pagan.
 A variant of his name appears as Anuk in Tabaqat-i Nasiri.

+The Buddhist monastery of Tepe Sardar existed near Ghazni during the time Arabs were threatening the Ghazni region, and was destroyed by a fire possibly due to the first Muslim invasion of the region in 671–672 CE.
+It may have been the "Šāh Bahār" (temple of the king) mentioned as having been destroyed by Muslims in 795 CE in the Kitab al-Buldan.